fortymorgan/reactToDo/README.md

 ```

 ## How to use
 Open the [app](https://todo-list-84b73.firebaseapp.com/).
-Enter email and password to authentificate.
+Create a new account or login with an existing one.

 ### Add task
 Enter a task to the field "New task" and click "Add" or press "Enter".
 New task will apeear in the list.